 I haven’t done any blog entries since we migrated to a new server and updated our forum software.
 So, I thought it might be fun to repost some old blogs, starting with a few blogs that document the history of mobile satellite Internet.

 Suggestions for future topics are always welcome.

-The Early Years of Mobile Satellite Internet
+The Early Years in the Mobile Satellite Internet Market

 We got our first satellite system (HughesNet) in January 2002.
 We had been full-time RVers for three years then and had been searching for two-way satellite for most of that time.
 I even called HughesNet and was told it wasn’t allowed, because non-professional setups could damage the satellite.
 (Absolutely, false!
 Though it is possible to create lots of interference on your satellite or on a neighboring satellite, with a poor setup.)

 When we finally found someone who would sell us a system (Ron, the guy who started it all), it was delivered on a piece of plywood, with a standard roof/wall mount attached to provide the mast.
 The photo below shows a roof/wall mount attached to a wall, which was its intended use:

 The dealer who started the mobile satellite Internet phase of full-time RV life was more of a salesman than a technical support engineer, so one of the first things he did was have one of his customers start a private (by invitation only) Yahoo group called RV2WaySat.

 The idea was that all of his customers could help each other, when problems arose … and arise they did in the early days of mobile satellite Internet!